Recently, we posted an article about figuring out if you need to teach your child how to study

-Teaching our children to study can be challenging!
+Furthermore, the process teaching our children to study can be challenging.
 We know we need to help our children develop good study skills, but how exactly do we go about doing that?

 So, how do you teach your children to study?
-Every child will have to take this information and tweak it here and there to make it work for him or her.
-There are some basic habits, though, that our children need to develop before making these skills more personal.
+While every child will have to take this information and tweak it here and there to make it work for him or her, there are some basic habits that our children need to develop before making these skills more personal.
+Here are 7 of them!

 One thing that many students don’t do is to simply listen and pay attention during the lesson.
 Whether the student is listening to an online class, listening to Mom read a story or lesson, or even listening to himself as he reads his own lesson, he needs to really listen and pay attention to what is being taught or said.

 It may be that we need to help our students practice their listening skills by reading short passages to them and then asking questions.
 Some students may simply need to be reminded occasionally to pay attention until it becomes a habit.
 It might even be helpful to set a timer to go off at intervals throughout the class period or throughout the day for the purpose of reminding the student to pay attention.
+Younger (more wiggly) children may need to learn to sit still and put on “listening ears,” before getting started.
 Whatever system works well for you and your child(ren), implement it!
 Try out a few different systems, choose what works best for your child, and put that system in place.
 This is definitely one of the keys to getting ready to improve study skills!

 Besides just listening, the student needs to understand the material.
-I know this seems basic, but many students just want to get through a lesson quickly, so they don’t take the time right then during the lesson to clarify information in their minds.
+I know this seems basic, but many students just want to get through a lesson quickly, so they don’t take the time during the lesson to clarify information in their minds.
 Younger students probably get help from the mom/teacher in this area as the lesson progresses because younger students are often taught by the mom, and she probably makes sure they understand.
 Middle school and older students, though, must take more responsibility for themselves to make sure they understand before moving on.
+You can help by encouraging them to demonstrate understanding by writing down practical examples or summaries of what they’ve just learned.

 Another tip that can be very helpful is simply skimming the chapter title, subtitles or section titles in that chapter, charts or graphs used in the lesson, and even the first sentence or two of each paragraph in order to get an idea of the most important information from the lesson.
 If the student keeps the main idea(s) in his mind, she can more easily recognize information that is pertinent to the lesson and that which is not as important to remember.
 Part of successful studying is simply narrowing down what’s important to remember and what isn’t.